Target goes hunting in Silicon Valley, following Wal-Mart

 One area Target is exploring is "augmented reality," which uses smartphone cameras to give shoppers a digital view of store aisles and show them related products, Newman said.

-That technology is still a long way off, but Newman noted that Target is already working with eBay Inc (EBAY.O) and Google Inc (GOOG.O), two Silicon Valley giants, on same-day delivery tests.
+That technology is still a long way off, but Newman noted that Target is already working with eBay Inc and Google Inc, two Silicon Valley giants, on same-day delivery tests.

 Target also recently began testing a service that allows its employees to order products online and pick them up in the retailer's stores.
 The company plans to roll this out to customers this Fall.